uasal/config_project_template/README.md

 #.
 How do I find all the configuration repositories?
 - Search Github repos and GitLab repositories for anything named `config_`

 #.
-Does my tool require a separate configuration repository?
-- In cases where your tool is being used to conduct analyses or is related to the determination of budgets or requirements then it is advised to have a separate configuration repository that contains the defaults which should be called

-#.
 Why/When should config files be stored separately from the code?
 - Facilitates easy versioning (and impact assessment) between code changes and config changes